Jexinte/Naruto/README.md

 - Use git clone
 - Go in the backend folder and launch npm install
-- You have to set your connection to mysql database with Sequelize on .env file
+- You have to set your connection to mysql database with Sequelize an .env example have been provide
+- Launch npm install an the frontend folder then run the server with the following command without brackets :
+   -  ./node_modules/.bin/vue-cli-service serve

-- Then launch nodemon and test it !
+- Then launch nodemon and backend folder no matter the port as long it's not on 8080 port

 # Screenshot
 ![screenshot](https://user-images.githubusercontent.com/88725081/176664015-06a9b7e4-444f-4ce9-9dff-ee5d9d82999a.png)